6 Effective Methods to Reduce ADHD Procrastination [2026]

 Even one small win today (like reading this guide!) is proof that change is possible.

 The next step?
-Pick one method above, try it out, and reward yourself for showing up.
+Pick one method or one tool above, try it out, and reward yourself for showing up.

 You’ve got this - one step, one dopamine boost, and one decision at a time.